DannieBGoode/opensx70/_posts/2019/06/2019-06-10-the-report.md

 -one of the crown archivements in the film side was "*Aspirin*" the opacifier that permited the camera to exist.
 BUT that came late when camera development was way ahead *assuming* such goal would be accomplished.
 Newer film does not even come close to that level of excellence.

--on the camera side, many many breakthroughs had to me made by Dr. Baker and Dr. Plummer.
-Many times the problem was mass production.
+-on the camera side, many many breakthroughs had to me made specially in optics by Dr. Baker and [Dr. William Plummer](http://www.wtpoptics.com/about.html) Many times the problem was mass production.

 I hope you enjoy the report as much as I did!